Ask a doctor about a prescription for ANIDULAFUNGINA ACCORD 100 mg POWDER FOR CONCENTRATE FOR INFUSION SOLUTION

 Uncommon side effects (may affect up to 1 in 100 people):

-Unknown frequency (cannot be estimated from available data):
+Frequency not known (cannot be estimated from the available data):

 Reporting of side effects

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton after EXP.
+The expiry date is the last day of the month shown.

-Store in refrigerator (between 2°C and 8°C).
+Store in a refrigerator (between 2°C and 8°C).

-The infusion solution can be stored at 25 °C (room temperature) for 48 hours (do not freeze) and should be administered at 25 °C (room temperature) within 48 hours.
+The infusion solution can be stored for 48 hours at 25°C (room temperature) (do not freeze) and should be administered at 25°C (room temperature) within 48 hours.

-Medicines should not be disposed of through drains or trash.
+Medicines should not be disposed of via wastewater or household waste.

-Composition of Anidulafungin Accord
+Composition of Anidulafungina Accord

-Appearance of the product and contents of the package
+Appearance of the Product and Container Content

-Anidulafungin Accord is presented in a box containing 1 vial of 100 mg powder for concentrate for solution for infusion.
+Anidulafungina Accord is presented in a box containing 1 vial of 100 mg powder for concentrate for solution for infusion.

-The powder is white or off-white.
+The powder is white or off-white in color.

-Package size: 1 vial
+Container size: 1 vial

 Marketing Authorization Holder